hyperledger-labs/umbra/README.md

 ## Mailing-list

-If you have any questions, please use the hashtag #umbra in the subject of emails when writing to the hyperledger labs mailing list - labs@lists.hyperledger.org
+If you have any **questions**, please use the hashtag #umbra in the subject of emails to the hyperledger labs mailing list: labs@lists.hyperledger.org.

 ## Contribute